Skip to content

 Purpose: Extending capabilities through external tools

-# Tool use pattern example
+# Tool use pattern - basic setup

 tools = [calculator, web_search, file_reader]